 - Press & Books shop at the Innsbruck train station.

-Proposed itinerary for a 24-hour Innsbruck Card
+Itinerary for 24-Hour Innsbruck Card

 Tips: